-Below, on the left side, are a list of different places you can go on campus to find additional equipment resources and to get help with equipment / content creation at Emory.
+Below are a list of different places you can go on campus to find additional equipment resources and to get help with equipment / content creation at Emory.

 Where can I get...